 Of course, if a student is to reinforce a concept, and not a piece, at home, they need activities to fill their practice sessions.
 And this is where “breaking free from piece to piece teaching” takes center stage.

 When you decide to make the switch and teach to the concept and not to the piece, it is important that you have the necessary lesson activities to reinforce the concept in a scaffolded way.
 Such activities include short technical exercises, sight-reading practice, game-based learning, and rhythm work.
-Then, when it is time to send your student home to practice, they can practice any of the aforementioned activities if they just aren’t ready to independently practice a piano piece.
+Then, when it is time to send your students home to practice, they can practice any of the aforementioned activities if they just aren’t ready to independently practice a piano piece.

-The result of this shift in thinking is a piano student who has fully internalized a new concept, can identify it both visually and aurally and has practiced it in short, manageable sections.
+The result of this shift in thinking is a piano student who has fully internalized a new concept, can identify it both visually and aurally, and has practiced it in short, manageable sections.

 This is a piano student who is ready to tackle a full piece NEXT week.